SSWConsulting/SSW.Rules.Content/rules/mentoring/rule.md

 Mentors don't have to be teaching you something technical.
 A mentor doesn't even need to be someone more senior than you - they just need to be good at something you are not.
 If they are an expert in something you don't know how to do - they can be your mentor, and visa-versa.

-Mentors don't need to necessarily help you learn something, they can also:
+Mentors don't need to necessarily help you learn something specific, they can also:

 * boost your confidence
 * help direct your career moves